run-ai/docs/docs/admin/troubleshooting/cluster-health-check.md

     Kubectl describe <resource_type> <name>
     ```

-3. If the issue persists and you could not resolve it, contact Run:ai support for assistance.
+3. If the issue persists, contact Run:ai support for assistance.

 ## General tests to verify the Run:ai cluster health